rks101/eglinux/README.md

 cat file1 file2 >> newfile   <== merge two files into a new file using output redirection
 ```

-Tip: `cat filename` outputs everything on the screen (which can be too much for large files).
-Take care while using cat command output in scripts for processing large files.

 Q. `history` command prints the command history saved.
 Why `cat history` does not work?
 It errors out with file not found!
 A. Okay, `cat` works with files.
 So, `cat history` looks for a file called history in the current directory.
 This is true for any other commands as well.
 Remember cat works with files.

 Instead try these:
 ```
 history > ab_tak_history.txt    <== dump or redirect `history` output into a file